Modern Software Engineering in the LAMMPS Molecular Dynamics Software Package: Development Process, Refactoring, Testing, and Deployment: Automated Testing

 \subsection{Integration Testing}

-LAMMPS is designed to be compatible with many operating systems (mainly Linux variants, Windows, or macOS, but also FreeBSD, Solaris, AIX), using several compilers (for example, GNU, Clang, Intel, Microsoft VC++, IBM), two different build systems, and with a variety of build settings (with a static or shared library, or with 32-bit or 64-bit atom IDs and image flags).
+LAMMPS is designed to be compatible with different CPU hardware, many operating systems (mainly Linux variants, Windows, or macOS, but also FreeBSD, Solaris, AIX), using several compilers (for example, GNU, Clang, Intel, Microsoft VC++, Nvidia, IBM), two different build systems, and with a variety of build settings (with a static or shared library, or with 32-bit or 64-bit atom IDs and image flags).
+The main restrictions in practice are currently the requirement for fully C++17 standard compliant compiler toolchain and having 64-bit integer data types.
 Also, there are dependencies between some optional packages and classes where changes to a base class can break compilation of the derived class in a package.

 A recurring problem with contributed code in pull requests is that the contribution compiles and runs correctly in the development environment of the contributor with the settings used by that developer, but can fail in one of the other supported environments.
 Possible causes are incorrect use of some code constructs, lack of testing during development, writing of non-portable code, or limitations of or unavailability of external libraries on all platforms and so on.